Joe SONNEMAN, Appellant, v. STATE of Alaska; The Lieutenant Governor; and the Director, Division of Elections, Appellees.

 EASTAUGH, Justice, with whom COMPTON, Justice, joins, dissenting.

-Given this court's underlying assumption that positional bias exists, I must dissent from its conclusion that, as a matter of law, AS 15.15.030(6) does not impermissibly burden the right to vote.
-Op. at 640.
-I cannot agree that the modest financial interest the State identifies is important enough to justify the burden the statute may impose.
+Given this court‘s underlying assumption that positional bias exists, I must dissent from its conclusion that, as a matter of law,

-For purposes of reviewing the superior court's grant of summary judgment to the State, this court forthrightly assumes that positional bias can affect at least five percent of the votes cast.
+For purpоses of reviewing the superior court‘s grant of summary judgment to the State, this court forthrightly assumes that positional bias can affect at least five percent of the votes cast.
 Op. at 639 n.
 7. This assumption, or at least an assumption that some positional bias exists, is mandated by the procedural posture of this case.
-Because the State submitted no admissible evidence supporting a finding that positional bias does not exist or cannot be measured, our starting point is Sonneman's complaint.
+Because the State submitted no admissible evidence supporting a finding that positional bias does not exist or cannot be measured, our starting point is Sonneman‘s complaint.
 It alleged that positional bias benefits whichever candidate is at the top of the ballot.
-It asserted that studies confirmed the existence of positional advantage, affecting as much as six to seven percent of the candidates' votes.
+It asserted that studies confirmed the existence оf positional advantage, affecting as much as six to seven percent of the candidates’ votes.

-Despite the absence of admissible evidence rebutting the complaint's allegations of positional bias, the court concludes that the State is entitled to judgment as a matter of law; it necessarily reasons that Sonneman has raised no genuine fact that is material.
+Despite the absence of admissible evidence rebutting the complaint‘s allegations of positional bias, the court concludes that the State is entitled to judgment as a matter of law; it necessarily reasons that Sonneman has raised no genuine fact that is material.
 Op. at 635-636, 641.
 In my view, the materiality of the factual dispute turns on whether the statute imposes an impermissible burden on the right to vote.
-If a five percent shift constitutes an impermissible burden, then the existenceand extentof positional bias is a fact dispute that is necessarily material.
+If a five percent shift constitutes an impermissible burden, then the existence—and extent—of positional bias is a fact dispute that is necessarily material.

 The potentially significant effects of positional bias cannot be justified by the weak regulatory interests identified by the court.
 Op. at 639-640.
 On appeal, the State articulates only one interest: cost reduction.
 According to the court, the State saved an estimated $64,024 per election cycle by eliminating rotation in single-district races.
 Op. at 640.
 To me, the burden positional bias potentially imposes far outweighs savings of this magnitude.